 Endoscopic retrograde cholangiopancreatography (ERCP) involves passing an endoscope (a flexible viewing tube) through the mouth, esophagus, and stomach into the duodenum.
 A thin tube is then inserted through the endoscope into the biliary tract.
 Doctors inject a radiopaque contrast agent through the tube into the biliary tract, and, at the same time, x-rays are taken of the biliary tract and pancreatic duct.

 ERCP is occasionally used simply to see the biliary tract structures, although doctors usually prefer MRCP when available because it is just as good and is safer.
 However, unlike other diagnostic tests, ERCP allows doctors to do biopsies and certain treatments because an endoscope is used during the procedure.
-For example, with the endoscope, a stone in a bile duct can be removed, or a tube (stent) can be inserted to bypass a bile duct blockage caused by cancer.
+For example, with the endoscope, a stone in a bile duct can be removed, or a tube (stent) can be inserted to bypass a bile duct blockage caused by inflammation or cancer.
 With ERCP, complications (such as inflammation of the pancreas [pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
 The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
 It is surrounded by the lower edge of the stomach and the first... read more ] or bleeding) occur about 1% of the time.
 If a treatment is done during ERCP, such complications can occur more often.

 Understanding Endoscopic Retrograde Cholangiopancreatography